Xiyujiang0203/Xiyujiang0203/README.md

 - 🌱 Education:
     - Bachelor of Engineering | School of Computer Science and Technology, Guilin University of Electronic Technology (GUET), 2021-2025
-    - Master of Engineering (Expected) | School of Artificial Intelligence, Xiamen University (XMU), 2025-2028
+    - Master of Engineering (Currently) | School of Artificial Intelligence, Xiamen University (XMU), 2025-2028

 - ⚡
 Although I don’t specialize in AI research, I maintain a keen interest in artificial intelligence.